anastasiya-kuzmich/Neuroscience-Article-Project/README.md

 Most APIs that provide article metrics data are for institutional use only.
 I tackled this by web-scraping the individual articles' web pages straight from the two publishers’ websites: Springer and Nature.

+## Data Cleaning

+I cleaned the collected data by:

+- Dropping duplicates, rows with missing values, non-unique values across several features, articles written in languages other than English and all but the desired genres.
+- Encoding the publishers, open access, issue type, genres,
+- Removing undesired characters from all object-type columns (authors, title, keywords, abstracts etc).
+- Splitting the onilne metrics (e.g. '262 tweeters & 75 blogs & 51 Facebook pages') into their individual source columns.
+- Extracting the years published and the author counts.

 ## The dataset

 The resulting dataset contained information on 103985 Neuroscience articles, including: